Anthony-E-Cruz/Distribution-Divergence/README.md

 # Distribution Divergence

 ## Background and Overview
- Data-vis (name tbd) is a data visualization app that compares wealth statistics to stock market analytics.
+ Distribution Divergence is a data visualization app that compares wealth statistics to stock market analytics.

 ## Functionality and MVPs
  Users will see a modal with a welcome message and instructions